Target feels inflation’s sting in first quarter, shares slip

 Sales growth was driven by items that shoppers frequently purchase like food and beverages, beauty and household essentials.

-During a media call with reporters on Tuesday, executives with the Minneapolis company said that customers remain financially healthy but they are switching up their buying as they become more social.
-For example, instead of buying TVs, they’re buying luggage as they travel more.
+During a media call with reporters on Tuesday, executives with the Minneapolis company said that customers remain financially healthy and that the pattern of spending is returning to something more similar to before the pandemic.

+Americans are buying fewer TVs, bicycles and kitchen appliances than they did during the two years of the pandemic.
+Those sales have shifted to luggage, for example as people begin traveling again.
+That unexpectedly rapid shift led to higher markdowns and an increase of bulky items that are not selling as quickly as Target had expected.